ricehornet/ricehornet.github.io/_posts/2023-06-11-keeping-an-eye-on-our-trash.md

 ![Location of Cedar Hills Regional Landfill in the East Renton Highlands](/assets/img/2023-06-11-cedar-hills-map.png)

-*Location of Cedar Hills Regional Landfill in the East Renton Highlands (credit: Google Maps plus my own annotation)*
+*Location of Cedar Hills Regional Landfill in the East Renton Highlands (credit: Google Maps plus annotation by Eric Thorne)*

 Just south of Cougar and Tiger Mountains, weekend favorites for many hikers in the area, rises another range (or perhaps a monument), the Cedar Hills Regional Landfill.
 The 920-acre site amasses an additional 1M tons per year, storing the garbage from about [1.5M people, or 68% of King County, as of May 2022](https://kingcounty.gov/~/media/depts/dnrp/solid-waste/facilities/documents/factsheet-CHRLF.ashx?la=en).
 The population that this humble dumping ground serves is expected to increase, as King County [grew by an average of over 3% annually from 2010 to 2020](https://datacommons.org/tools/timeline#&place=geoId/53033&statsVar=Count_Person) according to the US Census Bureau.